mediarain/ui-boilerplate/wordpress/README.md

 It offer 2 options: desktop first and mobile first responsive styling which is handled in /less/main.less by importing the different Less files.
 We are using [Meyers CSS Reset 2.0](http://meyerweb.com/eric/tools/css/reset/) to reset all default browser styles.

+You can change the theme's name to your new project by changing /less/main.less file 2 line "Theme Name: uiboilerplate".

+You can also update the "screenshot.png" image to your new project screenshot.

 ## Coming Soon
 Well.. a lot.